Non-Archimedean geometry of Artin fans: Stacky generic fibers

-The basic results concerning groupoid presentations and their quotients, as e.g. developed in \cite{Ulirsch_trop=quot}, immediately generalize to the framework of $G$-analytic stacks.
-In particular, given a $G$-smooth, surjective, and universally submersive groupoid $(R\rightrightarrows U)$ in the category $G$-\'etale analytic spaces, we find that the quotient stack $\big[U\big/R\big]$ is $G$-analytic.
+The $2$-category of strict analytic stacks is the full subcategory of the $2$-category of stacks over $(\mathbf{An}^{st}_k)_{G-et}$, whose objects are strict analytic stacks.
+The basic results concerning groupoid presentations and their quotients, as e.g. developed in \cite{Ulirsch_trop=quot}, immediately transfer to the framework of strict analytic stacks.
+In particular, given a $G$-smooth and surjective groupoid $\big(R\rightrightarrows U\big)$ in the category strict analytic spaces, we find that the quotient stack $\big[U\big/R\big]$ is a strict analytic stack.